Soc 001 - Introduction to Sociology » Fall 2019 » Exam 3

 What is the relationship between births to single women and their level of education?

-A. the lower the level of education, the fewer births to single women
+A. the greater the level of education, the more births to single women

 B. There is no relationship between the level of education and births to single women.